jeffubayi/jifunze/README.md

 1. Fork the project
 2. Clone the project
-3. Navigate to the project directory `cd buzzphonics`
+3. Navigate to the project directory `cd jifunze`
 4. Install dependencies with `npm install`
 5. Run `npm start`

-## Show your support
-Give a ⭐️ if this project helps you or you like it.